taoroalin/traverse-text/readme.md

 Fast note taking and sharing app inspired by Roam Research.

+# Mission

+Make your internet 10x+ faster.

+What does this mean exactly?
+It means making your experience of creating, browsing, sharing, and searching 10x faster.
+The main technologies behind this right now are _large scale client side text caching_ and _performance tuned JavaScript_.

+How is the 10x dream achievable?
+JavaScript, which is engineered to run bloated frameworks, is now able to search through gigabytes of text per second.
+Fast internet connections, which normally transfer megabytes of dead weight JavaScript, can instead ship megabytes of related information to your computer up front and make it searchable instantaneously.
+It's possible to render 60 different pages of text per second, and open a link in as long as it takes to type 1 character into a terminal.

+Basically what it does: In the same compute + bandwidth a React site uses to render a text field, you download every public writing made by any of your friends, search it, and pretty-print the result.

 # Why did I make Micro Roam?

 I love Roam Research.
 I think that sort of freeform, linked text should be the default for everything we write.
 However, Roam Research doesn't have the engineering quality to be that default for most people, and from my conversations with them, the team at Roam is not heading in that direction.